How to Spend 2 Days in Vancouver as a First-Time Visitor: Best Things to Do!

 Vancouver Nightlife

-if you’re into the nightlife scene, Vancouver definetely has a lot of options after dark!
+If you’re into the nightlife scene, Vancouver definitely has a lot of options after dark!

 You can find fancy cocktail bars, cool clubs, and chill pubs all around the city.